 The 1980’s brought a wave of Antwerp-trained designers into the forefront of world fashion.
 Dubbed the ‘Antwerp Six’, the experimental works of designers such as Dries Van Noten, Ann Demeulemeester and Walter Van Beirendonck resulted in the city gaining cult status in fashion.
 Today, these designers continue to inspire Belgium’s current crop of designers like Raf Simons and Kris Van Assche, and as you walk through the city’s cobbled streets the extensive selection of lifestyle shops is symbolic of the city’s emphasis on style.

 What To Eat

-Belgium proudly claims to be the country that invented chips, or ‘French Fries!
-Situated only a short 10 minute walk from our Antwerp location, Haute Frituur offers one of the best fries in town.
-Utilising an environmental approach, they select as many homemade produce as possible and work with local farms and suppliers to provide the best quality and an authentic taste.
+Belgium proudly claims to be the country that invented chips, or ‘French Fries’ as they’re known to Antwerp’s denizens.
+Situated only a short 10-minute walk from our Antwerp location, Haute Frituur offers one of the best fries in town.
+Utilising an environmental approach, they select as much homemade produce as possible and work with local farms and suppliers to provide the best quality and an authentic taste.

 Désiré de Lille was founded in Antwerp by the grandson of Désiré Smidts, the creator of Lacquemant, a type of thin waffle topped with syrup.
 He debuted the treat at the Antwerp Carnival in 1903 and its become a favourite across the country since.
 Offering a variety of waffles prepared with fresh batter and warm chocolate sauce, the tearoom and takeout location both provide some of the best waffles in the city.
 Need we say anymore?